 The main cave is large vihara with chaitya.
 A hollow portion on the ceiling indicated that it contained stupa.
 Around the hall, there were made several cells for monks.

 Sometime later, after removal of the stupa, the cave was enlarged.
-In the southern part of cave, there was made large vihara with seventeen cells.
+In the southern part of the cave, there was made large vihara with seventeen cells.
 There was made also vaulted chaitya-griha at the rear part – the northern part of cave.

 Another cave in this group contains two stupas.
 Still another cave contains remnants of painted plaster with bands of red, black, and white color.